dromara/MaxKey/README_en.md

 4. Identity Lifecycle management, support SCIM 2 , and realize Identity supply synchronization through connector based on Apache Kafka agent.

+5. The Multi-Tenancy authentication platform , supports the independent management of multiple enterprises under the group company or the data isolation of different departments under the enterprise, so as to reduce the operation and maintenance cost.

-5. The platform independence and diversity of environment.
+6. The platform independence and diversity of environment.
 It supports web, mobile phone, mobile devices, such as apple IOS, Android, etc., and covers the certification ability from B/S to mobile applications.

-6. Variety of authentication mechanisms coexist, each application system can retain the original authentication mechanism, and integrate the authentication of the MaxKey; the application has a high degree of independence, does not rely on the MaxKey, and can use the authentication of the MaxKey to realize single sign on.
+7. Variety of authentication mechanisms coexist, each application system can retain the original authentication mechanism, and integrate the authentication of the MaxKey; the application has a high degree of independence, does not rely on the MaxKey, and can use the authentication of the MaxKey to realize single sign on.

-7. Based on Java EE platform, Adopts Spring, MySQL, Tomcat, Redis , Apache Kafka and other open source technologies, supports microservices, and has strong scalability.
+8. Based on Java EE platform , microservice architecture, Adopts Spring, MySQL, Tomcat, Redis , Apache Kafka and other open source technologies, and has strong scalability.

-8. Open Source, Secure,  Independent and Controllable , License Under Apache 2.0 License & <a href="https://maxkey.top/zh/about/licenses.html" target="_blank">MaxKey copyright</a>.
+9. Open Source, Secure,  Independent and Controllable , License Under Apache 2.0 License & <a href="https://maxkey.top/zh/about/licenses.html" target="_blank">MaxKey copyright</a>.

 # UI